What are the benefits of unstructured data?

-You’re probably well aware that ‘big data’ is, well, big.
-Everywhere you turn the talk seems to be about big data, or more correctly data analytics or data analysis — the science and technology of extracting meaningful insights and intelligence from vast repositories of data.
+By now, you’re probably well-aware that big data has been the talk of the town — and for good reason.
+Everywhere you turn, people just can’t seem to stop talking about big data, data analytics, or data analysis — the science and technology of extracting meaningful insights and intelligence from vast repositories of data.

 Structured data has been around since the dawn of IT.
-It’s the data that’s neatly stored in files where each file has many records and each record many fields, but with each field containing exactly the same kind of data and referencing the same kind of entity: the name of a customer, the date of the customer’s last purchase, the value of that purchase, for example.
+It’s the data that’s neatly stored in files where each file has many records and each record has many fields.
+Each field contains exactly the same kind of data and references the same kind of entity: the name of a customer, the date of the customer’s last purchase, the value of that purchase, for example.

 But there’s another kind of data that’s becoming a big part of big data: unstructured data.
 IDC estimates that 60 to 80 percent of new data is unstructured.
 And if you want to get a sense of just how big unstructured data is, try doing a Google news search on “unstructured data” and sorting the results by date: we found 100 items in the ten days from 4 to 14 January!

-Importantly it adds: “While it’s tempting to dismiss this information as mere runoff, the inevitable over-wash of structured data, there is massive potential waiting to be tapped.”
+More importantly, it adds, “While it’s tempting to dismiss this information as mere runoff, the inevitable over-wash of structured data, there is massive potential waiting to be tapped.”

-What he’s concerned about is less the fact that, because companies don’t know what they have they not making full use of it, but the fact that they don’t realize the security risks they face.
+What he’s concerned about is not that companies don’t know what they have and aren’t making full use of it.
+Rather, its the fact that they don’t realise the security risks they’re facing.

-The solution, it says, is machine learning.
+The solution, according to the same article, is machine learning.
 “Unlike traditional analysis, machine learning thrives on growing datasets.
 The more data fed into the system, the more it can learn and apply the results to higher quality insights.”

-Our team are highly experienced in helping businesses get the most out of technology.
-Consulting, cloud infrastructure and outsourced IT services.
+Our team is highly experienced in helping businesses get the most out of technology, from consulting, cloud infrastructure, and outsourced IT services.

 Don't waste your budget spend on soon-to-be-obsolete technology that can't evolve with your business.
-Find out now if your business is cloud ready?
+Let Lanrex make your technology is your business advantage.